parret/terminal-trinkets/stars/README.md

 # Stars

-Randomly generates a constantly changing feild of stars in the terminal in pure ascii!
-Give it a positive integer, the lower the number, the more dense the sky will be.
+Randomly generates a constantly changing field of stars in the terminal in pure ascii!
+Give it a positive integer - the lower the number, the more dense the sky will be.

+The size of the sky dynamically resizes to match the size of the terminal, even is it is resized while the program is running.

 ## Usage

+`./stars` will run the default density of 100.

-`./stars 1000` will give a fairly sparse sky.
+`./stars 1000` will yield fairly sparse sky.

-`./stars 1` will give a max density sky (just a wall of `#`, quite boring) Try any other number!
+`./stars 1` will give a max density sky (just a wall of `#`, quite boring)

+Try any positive int!